2020s in music: Hard rock and heavy metal

 Nu metal saw its resurgence and the interest is at its highest since Google Trends started tracking searches in 2004.
 Deftones, Slipknot, Korn, Limp Bizkit had gone viral on the internet and gained popularity among Generation Z.

-Punk rock

 Hardcore punk

 Hardcore punk scene blew up in the early 2020s with considerable commercial and critical success.
 Turnstile and Knocked Loose were the most popular acts of this wave.
 Turnstile are the first rock act to join Rolling Loud, and Knocked Loose was booked to play at Coachella.

 Pop-punk and emo pop

 The early 2020s have seen a clear resurgence of 2000s emo-pop and pop-punk, which has been embraced by rock music circles.
-Olivia Rodrigo is a pop artist who incorporated pop-punk elements into her music in the 2020s, and is cited as being very influential on the 2020's pop punk revival.
+Olivia Rodrigo is a pop artist who incorporated pop-punk elements into her music in the 2020s, and is cited as being very influential on the 2020s pop punk revival.